 For instance, a sales representative with excellent negotiation skills can secure more deals and generate higher revenue for the company.

 A software developer with strong problem-solving skills can identify and fix bugs efficiently, resulting in reliable and high-performing software applications.

-A mechanic with exceptional technical competencies can diagnose and repair machinery swiftly, minimizing downtime and optimizing productivity.
+A mechanic with exceptional technical competencies can diagnose and repair machinery swiftly, minimising downtime and optimising productivity.

 Practical skills also contribute to employee confidence and job satisfaction.
 When employees feel competent in their abilities, they are more likely to take ownership of their work, contribute innovative ideas, and actively engage in problem-solving.
 This, in turn, fosters a positive work environment and promotes a culture of continuous improvement.

-Organizations that prioritize practical skills training invest in their employees’ professional development and growth.
+Organisations that prioritise practical skills training invest in their employees’ professional development and growth.

 The impact of practical skills training on employee performance

 Now that we understand the importance of practical skills, let’s explore how practical skills training can directly influence employee performance.